Glued To My Crafts

 Our most popular post from this category is our Cotton Ball Penguin craft tutorial.

-Cotton Ball Ghost Craft Idea For Kids
+Paper Plate & Cotton Ball Rainbow Cloud Craft Idea

 When engaging in craft activities, it is important for young children to have adult supervision at ALL times.
 It is also recommended to use supplies that are suitable for your child's age.
 Feel free to modify materials or steps to meet your specific requirements.
 Please refer to our safety guidelines for more information.